norbert-acedanski/supernatural-guide/README.md

 - Winchesters recognize Chuck Shurley as GOD in S11E20
 - GOD performs "Fare Thee Well" in S11E20 on guitar
 - GOD apologizes Lucifer in S11E22
+- Dean is mocking Rowena in S11E23
+- Sam and Dean's mom is revived in S11E23 by th Darkness

 # TODO:
 - finish all seasons and episodes.